jefftriplett/django-podcast/trunk/readme.txt

 == Dependencies ==

 None.
-However, consider a thumbnail creation utility, such as [http://code.google.com/p/sorl-thumbnail/ sorl-thumbnail], if you are not in control of creating your podcast show artwork.
-The show artwork should be a width and height of 600 pixels for iTunes, and you might want to size down show artwork on your website.
+However, consider a thumbnail creation utility, such as [http://code.google.com/p/sorl-thumbnail/ sorl-thumbnail], if you are not in control of creating your podcast show artwork. iTunes suggests show artwork should be a width and height of 600 pixels, but you might want to reduce the size of artwork on your website.

 == Web site URLs ==